M4rwaneX/dingooChallenge/README.md

 ![Texte alternatif](src/clusters_kmeans_basedon_barycenters_1.PNG)

-We get a `silouhette_score = 0.4104913499777463` which makes it a bit worst than before.
+We get a `silouhette_score = 0.4104913499777463` which makes it a bit worst than before but still relatively close.
 Yet, let's not forget that it makes it worst on this particular case (cf removed randomness) but it doesn't mean it will be worst for other cases.
 Which means we will have to do some statistics to see if it is true or not.

+### Statistics